 When it comes to disposing of those dirty rags, you have a few options.
 Do not dump rags in a heap on the floor — this could trap any heat generated by drying.
 Simply leaving dirty rags around also invites curious fingers and noses, so start by putting rags somewhere where they won’t be in the open, at least until you can figure out what to do with them.
 For temporary dirty car rag storage, consider a tool built for the job, such as a small oily rag waste can.
 The lid automatically closes to keep vapors and air flow to a minimum, reducing the risk of spontaneous combustion and accidental poisoning.
 Still, storage is just a temporary measure.

 Once you have rags to get rid of, you need to dispose of them properly.
 Don’t simply throw them in the general trash.
 If the rags are only lightly soiled, you might be able to wash them in hot water and strong detergent.
 It’s best to have light-to-heavily-soiled rags washed by professionals or taken to your local hazardous waste disposal center.
-You can also check this handy guide to help learn the acceptable disposal method in your state.

 Whether corrosive or flammable, rag disposal can present a problem.
 You don’t want a used rag to get in the hands of your child or, even worse, start a small fire.
 Learning how to dispose of these dirty rags should have a high priority in your DIY auto repair endeavors.